 While pasta tastes great all on its own, adding in some cauliflower can make it stand out and provide more nutrition.
 This dish roasts cauliflower with olive oil and red pepper flakes, and then places it on a bed of gluten-free noodles with an indulgent pine nut-parmesan sauce.

 So which is the better choice—broccoli or cauliflower?
-The fact is that either one is an excellent pick when adding more vegetables to your diet, and it simply may come down to taste preference or usage in a recipe.
+The fact is that either one is an excellent pick when adding more vegetables to your diet, and the broccoli vs. cauliflower debate may simply come down to taste preference or usage in a recipe.

 While cauliflower has a slightly nuttier taste and can be pulverized for a number of adaptations, broccoli can sometimes be a bit more bitter and has less creative range.
-Try adding both to your nutrition plan to ensure your body gets everything it needs to function well.
+Instead of debating the benefits of broccoli vs. cauliflower, try adding both to your nutrition plan to ensure your body gets everything it needs to function well.

 Download the app for easy shopping on the go